-This clause is valid for those companies having share capital.
+This clause is applicable for those companies that have share capital.
 This clause specifies the maximum amount of capital a company can raise.
-In simpler words, it states the maximum limit of authorised capital or nominal capital divided into the shares of fixed amounts.
-Further, it must state each member names and the number of shares against their names.
+In simpler words, it states the maximum limit of authorised or nominal capital divided into the fixed amount of shares.
+Further, it must specify each member names along with total number of shares issued against their names.

-This is the last clause of MOA which must clearly specify the desire of the subscriber to form a company.
+This is the last clause of MOA which must clearly state the subscriber's desire to form/incorporate a company.

 Use AI & ML powered OCR software or APIs to extract data from Invoices.